 What is Keto?

 The keto (ketogenic) diet is a high-fat, adequate-protein, low-carb diet.
-The goal of a keto diet is to enter a metabolic state called ketosis, where your body is depleted of sugar reserves.
+A keto diet’s goal is to enter a metabolic state called ketosis, where your body is depleted of sugar reserves.
 When your body enters into a state of “ketosis,” the body will start to break down fat for energy.

-Why should I consider trying a Keto diet?
+Why should I consider trying a Keto diet in Hong Kong?

 Looking to lose weight?
 Keto diets are known for their effectiveness in aiding weight loss.
 On top of that, there are many other benefits, such as increased cognitive functioning, mood enhancement, improved acne, and heart health.

 Curious to find out more?
 Women’s Health has a great in-depth guide to what exactly keto does for your body for beginners.